Graduate Grading System

 - sufficient evidence exists to indicate a grade has been assigned unfairly.

 In the latter case, the Academic Standards Committee will assign the student a new grade for the course.
 The Committee’s decision is final.
-The decision and supporting documentation will be delivered to the Faculty Senate, the office of the Executive Vice President for Academic Affairs, the student, the instructor, and the instructor’s Department Head/Division Director no later than 25 business days following the Faculty Senate’s receipt of the grade appeal.
+The decision and supporting documentation will be delivered to the Faculty Senate, the office of the Executive Vice President for Academic Affairs, the student, the instructor, and the instructor’s Department Head/Program Director no later than 25 business days following the Faculty Senate’s receipt of the grade appeal.

 The schedule, but not the process, outlined above may be modified upon mutual agreement of the student, the course instructor, and the Academic Standards Committee.